5 Event Planning Skills You Need for Success

 - Understanding and processing information that is provided, such as the concerns of a client or questions from a caterer

-At various stages of the event planning process, there are numerous tasks being managed.
-You may be negotiating a hotel contract, meeting with the client to discuss potential guest speakers, booking a caterer, interviewing rental vendors and exploring entertainment options.
+At various stages of the event planning process, there are numerous tasks to manage.
+You may be negotiating a hotel contract, meeting with a client to discuss potential guest speakers, booking a caterer, interviewing rental vendors, and exploring entertainment options.
 And that is just for one event.
-Add multiple events in the planning stages all at once; an end result is a juggling act.
+Add multiple events in the planning stages all at once, and the end result is a juggling act.
 Successful event planners need to know how to effectively multitask and keep many aspects of the event moving along simultaneously without dropping the ball on any of those tasks.